-While it is impossible to draw any firm conclusions about the likely result in the case from the oral argument, the proceedings demonstrated clear divisions among the Justices regarding the proper nexus standard and how the Court should view its role in creating-and resolving-the tax collection issues that the Court's physical-presence rule has engendered.
-We expect the Justices will carefully consider the following as they work toward their decision:
+While it is impossible to draw any firm conclusions about the likely result in the case from the oral argument, the proceedings demonstrated clear divisions among the justices regarding the proper nexus standard and how the court should view its role in creating - and resolving - the tax collection issues that the court's physical-presence rule has engendered.
+We expect the justices will carefully consider the following as they work toward their decision:

-- Are the Justices more persuaded by the conflicting facts and figures presented by the taxpayers or the government?
-They are more likely to hew to the long-standing physical-presence rule if they are not clearly persuaded by the state's insistence that software has largely alleviated the high costs and burdens of nationwide collection. - Does each Justice think that the alleged "harms" of the physical-presence test (to states' budgets and to "Main Street" businesses at a disadvantage compared to remote sellers who do not collect tax) outweigh the potential harms of throwing out that standard (e.g., retroactive assessments and chaotic, inconsistent application across the states)?
-Again, they are more likely to hew to the status quo unless they believe that the physical-presence rule's harms clearly call for the Court's intervention (rather than allowing the rule to stand unless and until Congress substitutes a new one). - Is the Court comfortable affirming South Dakota's new thresholds (and preempting Congress's opportunity), or perhaps even prescribing some other standard?
-Just as Justice Scalia expressed in Quill in 1992, Congress's authority to prescribe a new standard has "special force" and dictates caution on the Court's behalf; that is not ironclad, but appears to continue to guide some of the current Justices' thinking in 2018. - Does the Court believe the state's contention that the existence of the physical-presence standard impedes congressional action in a way that a different threshold (e.g., the South Dakota rule, or no rule at all) would not?
-South Dakota has repeatedly insisted that the physical-presence rule is warping Congress's willingness to act; the Court's decision may turn on whether at least five Justices agree.
+- Are the justices more persuaded by the conflicting facts and figures presented by the taxpayers or the government?
+They are more likely to hew to the long-standing physical-presence rule if they are not clearly persuaded by the state's insistence that software has largely alleviated the high costs and burdens of nationwide collection. - Does each justice think that the alleged "harms" of the physical-presence test (to states' budgets and to "Main Street" businesses at a disadvantage compared to remote sellers who do not collect tax) outweigh the potential harms of throwing out that standard (e.g., retroactive assessments and chaotic, inconsistent application across the states)?
+Again, they are more likely to hew to the status quo unless they believe that the physical-presence rule's harms clearly call for the court's intervention (rather than allowing the rule to stand unless and until Congress substitutes a new one). - Is the court comfortable affirming South Dakota's new thresholds or perhaps even prescribing some other standard, given the legislative nature of those options?
+Just as Justice Antonin Scalia expressed in Quill in 1992, Congress's authority to prescribe a new standard has "special force" and dictates caution on the court's behalf; that is not ironclad, but appears to continue to guide some of the current justices' thinking in 2018. - Does the court believe the state's contention that the existence of the physical-presence standard impedes congressional action in a way that a different threshold (e.g., the South Dakota rule, or no rule at all) would not?
+South Dakota has repeatedly insisted that the physicalpresence rule is warping Congress's willingness to act; the court's decision may turn on whether at least five justices agree.